 - In one sketch by Rory Bremner, Bremner portrayed David Blunkett, who was Home Secretary at the time.
 Early on, he makes a Blind Mistake which almost leads to an accident:

-- Game of Thrones.
-King Robert is reminiscing about his first kill, and says that the minstrels never sing about how people shit themselves when they're mortally wounded.
+- King Robert is reminiscing about his first kill, and says that the minstrels never sing about how people shit themselves when they're mortally wounded.

 - Later on, Salladhor Saan is telling two prostitutes a variation on the Trope Naming joke, only for both of them to shout out the punchline simultaneously.